Package 'genieclust'

 gclust() computes the whole clustering hierarchy; it returns a list of class hclust, see hclust.
 Use cutree to obtain an arbitrary k-partition.

-genie() returns a k-partition - a vector with elements in 1,...,k, whose i-th element denotes the i-th input point's cluster identifier.
+genie() returns a k-partition - a vector with elements in 1,...,k, whose i-th element denotes the i-th input point's cluster label.
 Missing values (NA) denote noise points (if detect_noise is TRUE).

 Author(s)